Cultural Resource Review

 The Department consults with the Maryland Historical Trust on hundreds of projects every year, but only a handful are determined to have an adverse effect on historic resources and require resolution.
 This page will be updated to provide information on select projects that the Department is currently soliciting public comment on.
 Your input will help the Department identify significant cultural resources that may be impacted, as well as guide the decision-making process on avoidance, minimization, and mitigation efforts.

-The Department of Housing and Community Development awarded a grant to the City of Baltimore to assist with the redevelopment of 1213-1237 Harford Avenue.
-The site, consisting of 7 vacant buildings and 5 vacant lots, is located within the Old East Baltimore National Register Historic District.
+The Department of Housing and Community Development awarded a grant to the City of Frederick to assist with the pre-development of the proposed downtown hotel and conference center in Frederick.

 Project Site